PrimeRevenue/cs_intern_questionnaire/README.md

   10. ~~Does P = NP?~~

 ## Coding Micro-Challenges
-Please submit solutions to the following challenges in the language of your choice (_preferred_ languages include: C++, Java, JavaScript, Ruby, Python, Scala):
+Please submit solutions to the following challenges in the language(s) of your choice (_preferred_ languages include: C++, Java, JavaScript, Ruby, PHP, Python, Scala):

   1. Write a function that takes in a positive integer (hereby referred to as N) and returns the first N _odd integers_ as an array (or some other iterable object).
 Ex:
   ```